cocos/cocos-docs/en/editor/publish/publish-cocos-play.md

     At this point, the `res` directory will no longer be included in the built-up cpk, and the assets in the `res` directory will be downloaded from the filled **tinyPacketMode Server Path** through the network request.

-    The build parameters when publishing from the command line:
+    The build parameters when Publish from the command line:

     ```js
     tinyPackageMode: false,